-Massachusetts College of Liberal Arts Pass Rates on the Massachusetts Tests for Educator Licensure during the 2000-2001 year
+Massachusetts College of Liberal Arts Pass Rates on the Massachusetts Tests for Educator Licensure during the 2001-2002 year

-Basic Skills - 95% Academic Content Area - 95% Total Pass Rate - 93%.
+Basic Skills - 100% Academic Content Area - 100% Total Pass Rate - 100%.

-Upon seeking a teaching position in the public schools, students should be aware that some school districts may require a CORI (Criminal Offender Record Information) or SOCI (Sexual Offender Record Information) check.
+Upon seeking a teaching position in the public schools, students should be aware that most school districts may require a CORI (Criminal Offender Record Information) or SOCI (Sexual Offender Record Information) check as well as evidence of inoculations and fingerprinting.